Introduction to the Eagles

 Ten years later, in 1851, Marianne (aged 23) (right) was now at home with her parents, four brothers and two servants in Tavistock Place, St Pancras.
 The 13 year old Philip was now studying at St Paul's School, to which, 60 years later, his grandson, Cyril Hooke, earned a scholarship.

-William Barnfather's wife, Marianne (below left), seems to have had the maiden name "Crisp" or "Crispens" and the oldest photograph that has survived features her mother (below).
+William Barnfather's wife, Marianne (below left), seems to have had the maiden name "Crisp" or "Crispens" and the oldest picture that has survived as a black and white copy features her mother (below).

 Next: Philip and Mary Eagles